 #7 – No work upon arrival?
 Not receiving wages on time?
 Report to the Labour Office.

 Within one week of your arrival in the UAE, you should have been presented with a job contract.
 However, if there is no actual job waiting for you, then you should report immediately to the Labour Office.
 Likewise, if the contract being given is not the same as the original offer, you should report it as well.
 The same goes for employer’s violations like not paying wages on time or in full.
+Be advised that employers not paying employees on time is illegal and should be reported to proper authorities.

 #8 – Keep a copy of your signed contract in a safe place.

 Once you have signed a labour contract, be sure to ask for a copy and keep it in a safe place.
 It is your responsibility to make sure that all your personal documents are safe and intact.
+Keep a copy so you can have reference of your responsibilities and obligations.

 #9 – You have the right to leave your job, but be aware of your contractual obligations.